 The volunteers also provide subjective evaluations of itching, burning, stinging or foreign body response feeling, and/or sight clouding, at the same endpoints, using the VAS (Visual Analogical Scale) score system.

-The test is designed to be applied to makeup and lipsticks with the purpose of substantiating the claim “Long lasting” according to Guidelines to Commission Regulation (EU) No 655/2013.
+The clinical test is designed to be applied to makeup and lipsticks with the purpose of substantiating the claim “Long lasting” according to Guidelines to Commission Regulation (EU) No 655/2013.

 Instrumental colorimetric evaluation: the evaluation can only be performed on pigmented products and is not applicable to transparent cosmetics.
 Clinical evaluation: digital imaging of the treated area at T=0 and after X hours from the application of the product.
 The duration of the treatment is agreed upon with the sponsor before the test.